Emergencies

 WATER LEAKS

 In a good year, the Tree Haus Metro District deals with one water leak issue.
+If you discover unusual free flowing water in or across roadway please call any Metro Board member.

 Tree Haus homeowners and property owners can minimize their panic when confronted with a water leak on their property or in their home when they know: